Leotrim Bekteshi

-Leotrim Bekteshi (born 21 April 1992) is a Kosovan professional footballer who plays as a centre-back for Football Superleague of Kosovo club Ballkani.
+Leotrim Bekteshi (born 21 April 1992) is a Kosovan former professional footballer who last played as a centre-back for Football Superleague of Kosovo club Llapi.

 Club career

 Prishtina

 On 31 May 2018, Bekteshi signed a two-year contract with Football Superleague of Kosovo club Prishtina.
 On 26 August 2018, he made his debut in a 2–0 away win against Trepça '89 after being named in the starting line-up.

 Mjøndalen

 On 16 February 2022, Bekteshi joined Norwegian First Division side Mjøndalen.
 On 4 April 2022, he made his debut in a 1–0 home win against Kongsvinger after being named in the starting line-up.
 On 13 August 2022, Bekteshi had his contract terminated by mutual consent.

 Ballkani

 On 27 August 2022, Bekteshi signed a two-year contract with Football Superleague of Kosovo club Ballkani.
 His debut with Ballkani came twelve days later in the 2022–23 UEFA Europa Conference League group stage against CFR Cluj after coming on as a substitute at 79th minute in place of Qëndrim Zyba.